 Singapore, with its strong and effective laws and procedures relating to the business landscape, has no doubt achieved great feats in driving both domestic and international businesses to grow and excel.
 However, how long this enterprise ecosystem can be sustained remains a concern, especially amid the Covid-19 pandemic.

-In an email interview with The IAS Gazette, Innovation Partner for Impact (IPI) CEO Mr Wong Lup Wai shared that there is one key aspect that potentially allows businesses to solve the issues they face from this concern: the need for open innovation.
+In an email interview with The IAS Gazette, IPI CEO Mr Wong Lup Wai shared that there is one key aspect that potentially allows businesses to solve the issues they face from this concern: the need for open innovation.

 But even before considering that, there must first be an understanding of how the business landscape has changed over the years, and where it is currently heading towards.